rydmike/squircle_study/README.md

 * Name: **ContinuousRectangleBorder**
 * From [Flutter SDK](https://api.flutter.dev/flutter/painting/ContinuousRectangleBorder-class.html)
+* Outline border stroke align correct: **NO**
+    * **ISSUE**: Does center regardless of what BorderSide uses, that actually defaults to inside.
+    * **TODO**: Raise Flutter SDK issue.
+* Shape lerp animates correctly: **YES**
 * Shape can break down: **YES**
-> The source code mentions limit checks to prevent the `ContinuousRectangleBorder` to get what it calls a "TIE-fighter" shape.
+    * **ISSUE**: The source code mentions limit checks to prevent the `ContinuousRectangleBorder` to get what it calls a "TIE-fighter" shape.
 In this demo, we can still observe the TIE-fighter shape at higher border radius.
-The attempt to prevent this shape is thus not completely successful. **TODO(rydmike)**: Consider raising an issue about it.
+The attempt to prevent this shape is thus not completely successful.
+    * **TODO**: Raise Flutter SDK issue.
 * Other issues
-> It does not come with a Stadium border option.
+    * It does not have a Stadium border option.

 ### Findings
 The difference between **ContinuousRectangleBorder** and **FigmaSquircle** is very significant: